vieiralucas/aoc2020/README.md

 # aoc2020

-Solutions for Advent of Code 2020 in Purescript
+Solutions for Advent of Code 2020 in PureScript

 ## Dependencies
 - [Node.js](https://nodejs.org/)